 For this year’s Glencoe 4th of July parade, the Village and Park District are coming to you!
 Rather than gathering in downtown Glencoe, the parade (including Public Safety and Public Works vehicles, as well as Park District trucks and equipment) will work its way through the community between 1-3 PM.
 HERE is a map of the event!

 Step out on your front porch and wave your flags as the parade passes by!
-A detailed parade route map that will include as much of the Village as possible will be shared with the community as the event date approaches.
 Since the Village is focused on keeping the community healthy and safe, parade vehicles will not stop, and no candy or other materials will be handed out.
 On-lookers are asked not to congregate on sidewalks and to remain on their property as the parade vehicles pass by.

 Residents are also encouraged to celebrate their patriotic spirit by decking out their homes and front lawns as part of an Independence Day decorating challenge!
 A map of all participating homes is available HERE for the Glencoe community to enjoy.